menu

 • The Support & Maintenance team should let the development team know exactly what they need from them: their requirements and expectations, how detailed the documentation should be and, of course, what they’re missing in a pinch.

 • The development team, on the other hand, should be highly responsive during the knowledge transfer process as well as the early support stages.
-Every question from the Support & Maintenance team should be addressed, and each reported problem should be solved as quickly as possible.
+Every Support & Maintenance team question should be addressed, and each reported problem should be solved as quickly as possible.

-We have some additional good practices and tips for you that are not directly related to knowledge transfer or communication issues, but which can be critical to transferring a project between these two teams in the most efficient way possible.
-Here they are:
+We have some additional good practices and tips for you that are not directly related to knowledge transfer or communication issues but can be critical to transferring a project between these two teams in the most efficient way possible.

 Each side of the transition should assign one Transition Owner.
 These people will be responsible for transferring the project within the areas belonging specifically to their teams.
 They are the leaders of the process.

-The development team should have a series of meetings with the Support & Maintenance team – so they can introduce them to all the details of the project, in both the business and technical domains.
+The development team should have a series of meetings with the Support & Maintenance team – so they can introduce them to all the project details in both the business and technical domains.
 They have to make sure that teams share the same level of understanding and that everything is as clear as can be.
-It’s good to organise an in-person meeting, or if this is not an option a video conference will suffice.
+It’s good to organise an in-person meeting, or if this is not an option, a video conference will suffice.

 Stage 1: the Support & Maintenance team should just watch and learn now – this usually takes about 1-2 weeks.